 ## Input:

-- **Primary:** The main topic or goal for the lesson (e.g., "Hobbies," "A Memorable Trip," "First lesson icebreaker with mixed group").
+- **Primary:** The main topic or goal for the lesson (e.g., "Discussing future travel plans," "Comparing opinions on current trends," "Giving advice").

-- **Optional:** Specific sub-skills, desired activity types, vocabulary, requests for specific material content.
+- **Optional:** Specific sub-skills (e.g., expressing agreement/disagreement politely), desired activity types, specific vocabulary requests, requests for specific material content.

 - **User Responses:** Answers to any clarifying questions asked by the AI.